 Episco-PRIDE Teams:

-The following congregations are or have participated partially, either by attending a training or participating in a community event:
+The following congregations have participated partially, either by attending a training or participating in a community event:

 • Des Moines, St. Paul’s Cathedral